 Mexico makes it easier for those traveling outside the Free Zone in Sonora by offering the Sonora-only Temporary Importation Permit.

 What are the benefits of traveling in the free zone?

 The primary benefit is you do not need a TIP, which saves time and money.
-Quick and last minute trips to Mexico are faster and easier, as a TIP requires time at the border or online to obtain the permit.
+Quick and last-minute trips to Mexico are faster and easier, as a TIP requires time at the border or online to obtain the permit.
 You will need proof of citizenship, proof that you own the vehicle and a Mexican tourist card (Forma Migratoria Múltiple or FMM), a refundable deposit and a fee.
-All requires some preplanning.
+All require some preplanning.

 What if I accidentally travel outside the free zone without a TIP?

 It is illegal to travel outside the Mexico free zone without a TIP.
 Your vehicle could be confiscated and you could be escorted back to the border or taken to jail.